The Team

 Grants & Finance Manager

-Henry Przybylowicz is the Grants and Financial Manager at The Center for Cognitive and Brain Health providing Core faculty with both pre- and post-award management to support the research conducted within the Center.
+Henry Przybylowicz is the Grants and Financial Manager at The Institute for Cognitive and Brain Health providing Core faculty with both pre- and post-award management to support the research conducted within the Center.
 He graduated from The George Washington University in 2013 with a degree in Exercise Science.
 His previous experience includes rolls as a Research Administrator, Research Coordinator, and Research Technician.